Appendix 1: Summary of Privacy Rights under the GDPR (Regulation (EU) 2016/679) and the Data Protection Act 2018

 Verifying your Identity

-In making either of these requests, we will need to verify your identity.
+In making a verifiable consumer request, we will need to verify your identity.
 To verify your identity, we may ask you to provide personal information we have previously collected about you.
 If you are making the request for an entity, we will also ask that you provide some independent evidence that you are a representative of that entity and are authorized to make such request.

 Using an Authorized Agent

-You may use an authorized agent to submit a verifiable consumer request or a deletion request.
+You may use an authorized agent to submit a verifiable consumer request.
 To use an authorized agent, you will need to (i) provide written instruction to your agent and verify your identity to us, or (ii) provide a power of attorney pursuant to California Probate Code Sections 4000 to 4465.

 Right to Non-Discrimination for Exercise of Consumer Privacy Rights

-We will not discriminate against you because you have chosen to exercise any of your privacy rights described above.
+We will not discriminate against you because you have chosen to exercise any of your privacy rights provided by the CCPA.

 Contact Information